 Mobility devices include the following:

 - Canes, crutches and other smaller assistive devices

-Lyft’s policy is that passengers who use wheelchairs that can safely and securely fit in the car’s trunk or backseat without obstructing the driver’s view should be reasonably accommodated by drivers on the Lyft platform.
-Drivers should make every reasonable effort to transport the passenger and their wheelchair.
+Wheelchairs and scooters that can safely and securely fit in the vehicle’s trunk or backseat, without obstructing the driver’s view, must be accommodated by drivers on the Lyft platform.

 - Accessibility tips

 Watch this video for an overview about how to help passengers who are wheelchair users, visually impaired, hard of hearing, or deaf.